 After applying the below methods to check hard drive health, follow the steps in the last section in case you need to recover files from the hard drive before it fails for good.

-If you have lost data on a hard drive that is predicted to fail or is malfunction, use Remo Recover: the advanced data recovery software.
-With a systematic approach, Remo Recover carefully understands the bad sectors and recovers files from the hard drives.
+If you have lost data on a hard drive that is predicted to fail or malfunction, use Remo Recover: the advanced data recovery software.
+With a systematic approach, Remo Recover carefully understands the bad sectors and recovers files from the corrupt hard drive.
 This makes Remo data recovery software most suitable for failing hard drives.

 5 Most Effective Ways to Check Hard Drive Health on Windows?

 Below listed are the effective methods how to easily check the health of your hard drive.

 Method 1: Run CHKDSK in Windows 7/8/10/11 to Check for Hard Disk Health

 CHKDSK is a basic Windows hard drive diagnostic tool that checks the integrity of the hard drive.
 It is also capable of repairing certain problems in the hard disk drive like bad sectors, file system errors, unfound clusters, and file directory errors.
 As these issues occur only in a traditional hard disk drive that has moving parts it would not be beneficial to run it on an SSD.
 Here is a tutorial on how to run CHKDSK on a hard drive

 Step 1: Once the computer has booted click on the Windows button and in the search box type in cmd

 Step 2: Right-click on the best match suggestion that says command prompt and select Run as administrator